 - The best dashi broth that is vegan and vegetarian friendly.

-- Light, yet so flavorful – It’s the power of umami-rich ingredients, guys!
+- Light yet incredibly flavorful — It’s the power of umami-rich ingredients!

 - 3 easy cooking steps — Make the soup broth, prepare the toppings, and heat the udon noodles right before assembling.

-- Versatile – You can add any toppings you like to keep the dish interesting!
+- Versatile — Add any toppings you like to keep the dish interesting!

-- Make-ahead – You can make the soup broth ahead of time and use it within 3-4 days.
+- Make-ahead — You can prepare the soup broth in advance and use it within 3-4 days.

-- My non-vegan family approved – By that, it means that the udon soup is so flavorful and satisfying that they didn’t even mind that it didn’t have any meat or fish in the broth or topping.
+- My non-vegan family approved — By that, it means the udon soup is so flavorful and satisfying that they didn’t miss the meat or fish in the broth or toppings.

 1. Vegan Dashi (Japanese Soup Stock)

-I hope all my vegan and vegetarian readers would try making udon noodle soup with dashi, instead of vegetable broth.
-Many people don’t realize that dashi can be vegan/vegetarian as dashi is sometimes translated as “seafood stock”.
+I hope all my vegan and vegetarian readers try making udon noodle soup with dashi instead of vegetable broth.
+Many people don’t realize that dashi can be vegan or vegetarian, as it’s sometimes translated as “seafood stock.”

-As I mentioned in this ultimate dashi guide post, you can create an authentic Japanese flavor by using dashi made only with kombu and dried shiitake mushrooms.
-Using the right soup stock, it will give you a subtle yet umami character in all your Japanese cooking.
+As I mentioned in my ultimate dashi guide post, you can create authentic Japanese flavor by using dashi made with just kombu and dried shiitake mushrooms.
+The right soup stock will give your Japanese cooking a subtle yet rich umami character.

 2. Sweet and Savory Minced Mushrooms

-First I rehydrated the dried shiitake mushrooms to extract their umami and use the liquid for the broth.
-Instead of tossing the mushrooms away, I minced them up and used them as a topping for the udon soup.
+First, I rehydrated the dried shiitake mushrooms to extract their umami and used the liquid for the broth.
+Instead of tossing the mushrooms away, I minced them and used them as a topping for the udon soup.

-They are practical and economical, so no mushrooms are gone to waste!
-If you prefer to use the mushrooms for something else, save them for a stir fry, hot pot, or as an addition to rice.
+They’re practical and economical, so no mushrooms go to waste!
+If you prefer to use the mushrooms for something else, save them for a stir-fry, hot pot, or as an addition to rice.

 3. Crispy Tofu & Fried Seasoned Eggplant

-I love using both fried tofu and eggplants for this dish because frying adds to the overall flavor of the dish.
-Some of you may want to keep it “healthier” with non-oil and that’s okay.
-But if you’re all for some good bites, definitely try this.
-Think this way: Between fried tofu and regular tofu, which one is more flavorful?
+I love using both fried tofu and eggplant in this dish because frying enhances the overall flavor.
+Some of you might want to keep it “healthier” by avoiding oil, and that’s okay.
+But if you’re all for delicious bites, definitely try this.
+Think about it this way: Between fried tofu and regular tofu, which one is more flavorful?

-I used ready-fried tofu in this recipe and I only needed to fry the eggplants.
-Eggplant is like a sponge – it absorbs all the flavors from the seasoning!
-Make sure to coat the eggplant with potato starch (or cornstarch) to give the extra crispiness.
-Really important!
+I used ready-fried tofu in this recipe and only needed to fry the eggplant.
+Eggplant acts like a sponge, absorbing all the flavors from the seasoning!
+Make sure to coat the eggplant with potato starch (or cornstarch) for extra crispiness.
+This step is really important!

 I recently discovered Annie Chun’s Organic Udon Noodles and was impressed by the quality and convenience of the product.
-I’ve been eating frozen or refrigerated udon noodles all this time, but I didn’t realize that there are udon noodles like these that are fully cooked and sealed for freshness.
-You can easily store them in a cool dark place or kitchen pantry and use it whenever you need them!
+I had been using frozen or refrigerated udon noodles, but I didn’t realize that there are udon noodles like these that are fully cooked and sealed for freshness.
+You can easily store them in a cool, dark place or kitchen pantry and use them whenever you need them!
 How cool is that?

 Annie Chun’s Organic Udon Noodles are:

-It’s great for an emergency and you can keep your refrigerator or freezer space open for other foods.
+It’s great for emergencies, and you can keep your refrigerator or freezer space open for other foods.

 10 Helpful Cooking Tips